cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_packet.md

 ```
 <HighlightBox type="info">

 The proto message `MsgSendIbcTopRank` includes the field `timeoutTimestamp`, which is added by Ignite CLI when scaffolding an IBC packet.
-This is an IBC channel parameter that is important in IBC and Ignite CLI abstracts this away, making it necessary for the user to add this manually.
+This is an IBC channel parameter that is important in IBC and Ignite CLI abstracts this away, removing the need for the user to add this manually.

 </HighlightBox>